 Research and Teaching Interests

 Dr. Slater has research and teaching interests in separation and purification technology, green engineering and sustainable design, and investigating novel processes for interdisciplinary fields such as pharmaceutical engineering, biotechnology and green engineering.
 His area of specialization is membrane processes.
 He has authored over 100 papers and several book chapters.
 He has a background in liquid separations such as reverse osmosis and ultra/micro/nanofiltration and pervaporation processes.
 He is involved in process research and development, system design and separations applications to various chemical processing industries.
 He has conducted industrial workshops on green engineering and membrane technology.

-Dr. Slater’s activity in the field of green engineering is supported by funding from EPA for both curriculum development and pollution prevention partnerships with industry.
+Dr. Slater’s activity in the field of green engineering is supported by funding from U.S. EPA for both curriculum development and pollution prevention partnerships with industry.
 He has developed green engineering education modules for chemical engineering courses and led national workshops.
 He is working with the chemical process industries such as the pharmaceutical and petrochemical to investigate green engineering approaches to pollution prevention through the use of life cycle assessment.
 His work on green chemistry and engineering in pharmaceutical development and manufacture was recently featured in C&EN.
 He is an educational outreach partner of the NSF ERC on Structured Organic Particulate Systems investigating pharmaceutical manufacturing technology.
 He is currently collaborating on a U.S. DOE project investigating downstream separation processes for the conversion of algal biomass to biofuels and bioproducts.

 Dr. Slater’s research interests in engineering education involve funded research in laboratory and curriculum development.
 He has held national office in several divisions of the American Society for Engineering Education.
 During 2003 he served as Chair of the Chemical Engineering Division.
 He currently serves as Chair of the Publications Board of Chemical Engineering Education journal.
 He has conducted educational and research workshops for ASEE, NSF, AIChE and NATO.